Skip to main content

 <table name="TbDataFromSingle" value="DemoType2" input="test/datas"/>

-These data file formats correspond to the following single-record formats.
-Note that if an excel file is encountered, it still tries to read multiple records from a file by default.
+These data file formats correspond to the following single record format.
+Note that if you encounter an excel file, it still defaults to trying to read multiple records from a file.

 Single record format